fabric8-analytics/fabric8-analytics-server/README.md

 about mismatched locations in compiled files.
 Those can be deleted using:

     (bayesian) $ sudo find -name *.pyc -delete

-# Accessing operational data for stack analyses

-It's possible to access operational data related to a particular stack analysis request:

-`/api/v1/stack-analyses/<request-id>/_debug`

-Note this endpoint is not part of the public API.

 ### Footnotes